Death, the grim reaper, abides in its lair, awaiting the end of time.

 Journey from the caverns of the Greek underworld to the highest branches of the Norse world tree Yggdrasil to the uncertain depths of an Aztec maze.
 Whether it’s curiosity and exploration, risk-taking, or the speed of a psychedelic rollercoaster, each world is designed to emphasize a different gameplay theme.
 Afterdeath’s 26-track soundtrack was composed to bring the personality of each world to life and to synchronize the player with the rhythm of each level.

-- • 6 mythological worlds, from the Greek underworld to Valhalla, each requiring different tactics
+- 6 mythological worlds, from the Greek underworld and Valhalla to afterlifes for candy and nightmares, each requiring different tactics (4 available in prototype)

-- • 140 levels for Death to explore and overcome to retrieve the scythe
+- 140 levels for Death to explore in search of the scythe (50+ available in prototype)

-- • 5 unlockable characters with unique movement capabilities and individual storylines
+- 6 unlockable characters with unusual movement capabilities and individual storylines (4 unlocked in prototype)

-- • 50 levels designed exclusively to challenge the abilities of unlockable characters
+- 50 levels designed exclusively to challenge the abilities of unlockable characters (none in prototype)

-- • 26-track original soundtrack from composer Justin Aftab
+- 26-track original soundtrack from composer Justin Aftab (you can listen to it on Bandcamp)

 As a developer, there’s nothing more exciting than watching someone play your game.
 If you have a YouTube or Twitch channel, you can grab the latest development build.